1973–74 San Diego Conquistadors season: March 1974

-Playoffs
+ABA Playoffs

 The Conquistadors and the Denver Rockets both finished the regular season with 37 wins and 47 losses and thus tied for fourth place in the Western Division.
 As a result, the two met for a one-game playoff to determine which of the two teams would claim the fourth and final playoff spot in the Western Division.
 The Rockets had won 8 of their 11 regular season games against San Diego.
 The two teams met in Denver on March 29, 1974.
 Despite all the disadvantages going against San Diego that night, the Conquistadors convincingly won that game 131–111, thus laying sole claim to the Western Division fourth place spot and a berth in the 1974 ABA Playoffs against the Western Division champion Utah Stars, having a rematch against the team that swept them in the first round last season.
 The Stars had finished the regular season with a 51–33 record, 14 games ahead of the Conquistadors.

 The Western Division Semifinals began the very next day, on March 30, at the Salt Palace in Salt Lake City, Utah.
 The Stars won 114–99, and again on April 1, 119–105.

 On April 3 the teams met in San Diego and the Conquistadors won a close game 97–96 to cut the Stars' series lead to 2–1.
 It would become their first playoff game the Conquistadors ever won.
 The following night, April 4, the Conquistadors evened up the series at 2–2 with a 100–98 victory on their home court.
 Unfortunately for them, it would later become the final playoff game the Conquistadors would win in their short existence in the ABA.

 The teams then returned to Salt Lake City where, on April 6, the Stars won 100–93 to take a 3–2 series lead.
 On April 8, the Stars and Conquistadors met in San Diego for Game 6 in the series.
 The Stars prevailed 110–99 to eliminate the Conquistadors and advance to the Western Division Finals against the Indiana Pacers.
 The Stars then went on to defeat the Pacers 4 games to 3 before losing the ABA Championship to the Eastern Division champion New York Nets, 4 games to 1.